i2p/i2p.www/i2p2www/spec/proposals/163-datagram2.rst

 Notes
 =====

-- The practical length is limited by lower layers of protocols - the transports [TRANSPORT]_ currently limit messages to about 64 KB, so the data length here is limited to about 63 KB.
+- The practical length is limited by lower layers of protocols - the tunnel message spec [TUNMSG]_ limits messages to about 61.2 KB and the transports [TRANSPORT]_ currently limit messages to about 64 KB, so the data length here is limited to about 61 KB.
 - See important notes about the reliability of large datagrams [API]_.
 For best results, limit the payload to about 10 KB or less.